gaearon/babel-plugin-react-transform/README.md

 }
 ```

-As you can see each transform, apart from the `target` field where you write it name, also has `imports` and `locals` fields.
+As you can see each transform, apart from the `transform` field where you write it name, also has `imports` and `locals` fields.
 You should consult the docs of each individual transform to learn which `imports` and `locals` it might need, and how it uses them.
 You probably already guessed that this is just a way to inject local variables (like `module`) or dependencies (like `react`) into the transforms that need them.

 ## Writing a Transform